 - Take one piece of dough, roll it into a ball (it doesn’t have to be perfect,) and roll that ball into a flat disk, about 8 inches wide.

-- Brush one side of the circle with a thin layer of oil (I used sesame oil, but you can use just about any vegetable oil.)
+- Brush one side of the circle with a thin layer of oil.
+I used sesame oil, but you can use just about any vegetable oil, including your homemade scallion oil (that would be amazing!)
 This part is crucial for the flakey texture.

 - Generously sprinkle the chopped spring onions all over the dough.